 Revising Work In Sound Design

-This is what drove me away from working with artist…The constant revision of work, I couldn’t take it.
+This is what drove me away from working with artists…With the constant revision of work, I couldn’t take it.
 That’s not to say that there aren’t revisions in other fields, they’re everywhere.

 With sound design, you’re in control over the tonality of whatever you recording, thus making it a lot easier to fix and avoid mistakes… or spice things up.

-There have been some times where I had to start over completely from scratch, but it was easy because I knew exactly what I needed, I had the tools, and I didn’t have to wait for anyone, it’s just me.
+There have been times when I’ve had to start over completely from scratch, but it was easy because I knew exactly what I needed, I had the tools, and I didn’t have to wait for anyone, it’s just me.

-Please, don’t misunderstand what I’m saying, I have nothing against artist, I just have to be in space or with people where things can be changed quickly and that’s always hard to coordinate when working with multiple people.
+Please, don’t misunderstand what I’m saying, I have nothing against artists, I just have to be in a space where things can be changed quickly and that’s always hard to coordinate when working with multiple people.

 Every Sound Design Project Is A Learning Experience

 This goes for any field of audio, but more specifically with Sound design.
-When you’re making music for typical client; artist, producer,tv etc the only thing you have to worry about delivering is an audio format: mp3, wav ..96/24, 48/24 ..whatever.
+When you’re making music for the typical client; artist, producer, tv, etc the only thing you have to worry about delivering is an audio format: mp3, wav ..96/24, 48/24 ..whatever.

 With sound design, there will be projects where the client needs the format in their native platform.
-Meaning they want you to mold the sounds with their tools and sometimes they don’t even give you a manual so you have to learn as you go.
+Meaning they want you to mold the sounds with their tools and sometimes you won’t be familiar with the tools, so you’ll have to figure them out…Learn as you go.